Bács-Kiskun County

-Bács-Kiskun (Bács-Kiskun vármegye, /hu/) is a county (vármegye in Hungarian) located in southern Hungary.
+Bács-Kiskun (Bács-Kiskun vármegye, /hu/; Croatian and Serbian: Bačko-kiškunska županija; German: Komitat Bács-Kiskun) is a county (vármegye in Hungarian) located in southern Hungary.
 It was created by the merger of the pre-World War II Bács-Bodrog and the southern parts of Pest-Pilis-Solt-Kiskun counties.
-With an area of 8,445 km^{2}, Bács-Kiskun is the largest county in the country, slightly larger than Cyprus.
+With an area of 8,445 km2, Bács-Kiskun is the largest county in the country, slightly larger than Cyprus.
 The terrain is mostly flat with slight emergences around Baja.
 The county seat and largest city of Bács-Kiskun is Kecskemét.
 The county is also part of the Danube-Kris-Mures-Tisa euroregion.

 Geography

 The county is known across Europe for its natural environment.
 Kiskunság National Park is located in the area.

 Location

 Bács-Kiskun borders Baranya, Tolna, and Fejér on the west (across the Danube River); Pest to the north, Jász-Nagykun-Szolnok and Csongrád on the east, across the Tisza River.
 To the south Bács-Kiskun shares the international border with Serbia.

 Bács-Kiskun lies on the Great Hungarian Plain.
 The difference between its highest and lowest elevations is only 80 m.